 Call for Poster Abstracts

-Abstracts presentations provide an opportunity for authors to share their insights and outcomes to advance managed care practice, both through presentations at the AMCP Annual Meeting and Nexus and through publication in AMCP’s Journal of Managed Care & Specialty Pharmacy (JMCP).
+Abstracts presentations provide an opportunity for authors to share their insights and outcomes to advance managed care practice, both through presentations at AMCP spring and fall annual meetings and through publication in AMCP’s Journal of Managed Care & Specialty Pharmacy (JMCP).
 Of the abstracts accepted for publication, most are presented as posters, so interested AMCP meeting attendees can review the findings and query authors.

 Poster Abstract Submission FAQs:

 Do I have to pay registration in order to present my poster?

 If your poster is accepted, you will be responsible for your own meeting registration fee and travel.
 Active members of AMCP are eligible to register at the discounted member rate.
 Special discounted rates also are available for student members and resident/fellow/graduate student members.
 Registration must be for the set up date and the presentation date.

 Do I have to be an AMCP member to submit a poster abstract?

 No. All submitters are encouraged to apply for membership in the association.

 Do you accept QR codes (bar codes) on the posters?